Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 - **B. Add the Team Foundation Server (TFS) plug-in to Jenkins.**
 - **D. Create a personal access token (PAT) in your Azure DevOps account.**
 - **C. Add a personal access token to your Jenkins account.**

+❌ A. Create a webhook in Jenkins → Used for triggering builds, not for code retrieval

 **Explanation**